stefanofa/awesome/TOPICS.md

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-## tui

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
-For your Codex, for your OpenCode

-*   [anomalyco/opentui](https://github.com/anomalyco/opentui) - OpenTUI is a library for building terminal user interfaces (TUIs)

-*   [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.

-*   [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗

-*   [openinterpreter/openinterpreter](https://github.com/openinterpreter/openinterpreter) - A lightweight coding agent for open models like Deepseek, Kimi, and Qwen

 ## content

 *   [aymericzip/intlayer](https://github.com/aymericzip/intlayer) - Per-component Internationalisation solution for JS application.
 Type-Safe.
 Translate with AI.
 Edit Visually.